- Code BIOL6144

 Note: Graduate students attend joint classes with undergraduates but are assessed separately.

-- Interpret experimental data on research in immunology
+- Acquire, analyse and interpret experimental data on research in immunology

-- Read and summarise the literature critically to assimilate views on new findings
+- Critically evaluate the current literature to assimilate views on the latest findings

 Other InformationThe Biology Teaching and Learning Centre is located in Building 116.
 Alternatively you can email email@example.com to request a permission code to enrol in this course.